Outlander (TV series): Writing

+Gabaldon wrote the screenplay for the episode "Vengeance is Mine".

 According to Moore, the writing and pre-production for season four began while season three was still in active production.
 Gabaldon wrote an episode for the fifth season.

 Casting

 On July 9, 2013, it was announced that Sam Heughan had been cast as Jamie Fraser, the male lead.
 Tobias Menzies was the second actor cast, on August 8, in dual roles of Frank and Jonathan Randall.
 Stephen Walters and Annette Badland were announced in the recurring roles of Angus Mhor and Mrs. Fitzgibbons on August 29, 2013, with Graham McTavish and Gary Lewis announced as the MacKenzie brothers on the September 4.
-Series female lead Claire Beauchamp Randall was to be portrayed by Caitríona Balfe as announced on September 11, 2013.
+Series female lead Claire Beauchamp Randall would be portrayed by Caitríona Balfe as announced on September 11, 2013.
 The series later added Lotte Verbeek as Geillis Duncan and Laura Donnelly as Jamie's sister Jenny in October 2013.

 In December 2013, Simon Callow was cast in the supporting role of Duke of Sandringham, and Entertainment Weekly reported in April 2014 that Steven Cree would portray Ian Murray.
 Bill Paterson was cast as lawyer Ned Gowan in June 2014.
 Author Gabaldon has a cameo as Iona MacTavish in the August 2014 episode "The Gathering".
 In August 2014 it was announced that Frazer Hines had been cast in the role of a prison warden in an episode to air in 2015.
 From 1966 to 1969, Hines had portrayed the Doctor Who character Jamie McCrimmon, who Gabaldon said had inspired the setting of the Outlander series and the character of Jamie Fraser.
 Hines plays Sir Fletcher Gordon, an English prison warden, in the May 2015 episode "Wentworth Prison".